Elzada James

 is an autistic mother and poet moored in the mountain lowlands of the Pacific Northwest.
 She loves to crack a black thumb in her little suburban garden, birdwatch like her grandfather, and make magic anytime she has the capacity to be awake.

 And the sound of rain on the roof - such glory!
-Her heaving soul, made almost entirely of seawater, longs for quieter days.
-A fisherman's sad daughter, a selkie singing the strangest of songs.
+Her heaving soul, made almost entirely of seawater, longs for the calm stretch of quieter days.
+She is a fisherman's sad daughter, a selkie-woman singing the strangest of songs.

 Studying by candlelight the craft of a poem, how to bring our spirits home.